 The Immunization Action Coalition publishes this review of developments in adult vaccination.
 Attention: Non-MDH link

 - Clinical Information on:

 Using the fax-back/mail-in form For Professionals, you can order MDH’s three laminated pocket guides – Pneumococcal Vaccination, Pregnancy and Vaccination, and Perinatal Hepatitis B Prevention – and other MDH materials for professionals.

-The Society of Teachers of Family Medicine has developed a free app for iOS and Android devices to provide a quick reference to vaccines your patients may need at every age.
-Attention: Non-MDH link
+CDC and the Society of Teachers of Family Medicine have developed free apps for iOS and Android devices to provide a quick reference to vaccines your patients may need at every age.
+Attention: Non-MDH links

 - CDC Influenza (Flu)